paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

-`globalReducersOutputPath` is used to specify the the path to output a file, typically named `globalReducers.js`, which can be imported to import all the reducers used globally (that is, all reducers used by the component specified at configuration option `mainAppPath` or any of its subcomponents.
+`globalReducersOutputPath` is used to specify the the path to output a file, typically named `globalReducers.js`, which can be imported to import all the reducers used globally (that is, all reducers used by the component specified at configuration option `mainAppPath` or any of its subcomponents).
+Reducers which are used globally do not need to be swapped (they must always be loaded) and are only referenced in globalReducers.js, not in reducerMap.js.

 <h5>Example:</h5>